Bernie Sanders: Second Trump administration

 Trump's reelection in 2024 was met with consternation by Democrats.
 The three richest men in America attended Trump's second inauguration, and Elon Musk's formation of DOGE, as well as the enactment of Project 2025, were seen as myopic and unconstitutional, featuring policies such as reducing taxes on corporations and capital gains, instituting a flat income tax on individuals, cutting Medicare and Medicaid, reversing President Joe Biden's policies, and reducing environmental protections.
 After Trump won the election, Sanders released a statement blaming the Democratic Party's abandonment of "working-class people" for its defeat.
 In February 2025, Sanders began the "Fighting Oligarchy Tour", in which he and Ocasio-Cortez held rallies criticizing Trump's policies and economic inequality.
 In April 2025, Sanders criticized the administration, saying that its moving "rapidly toward oligarchy", he also called US a "pseudo-democracy".

 At one rally held in June 2025, Sanders reacted to news of Trump's bombing of Iranian nuclear sites by saying: "The American people are being lied to again today.
 We cannot allow history to repeat itself".
 Also in June, Sanders endorsed progressive politician and DSA member Zohran Mamdani for the 2025 New York City Democratic mayoral primary, calling him "best choice" for mayor.
 In September 2025, Sanders criticized Democratic Party officials for their perceived refusal to support Mamdani after his victory in the New York City mayoral primary.
 In the same month, Sanders gave an interview to Mamdani in which they discussed Sanders's political beginnings and his achievements as a mayor and senator.
 On September 15, 2025, Sanders said that Israel is committing genocide in Gaza, becoming the first US senator to make such comment.
+In early February 2026, he criticized the U.S. government's proposed military aid to Israel.
+In a post on social media, he wrote that the U.S. was planning to send approximately $7 billion in weapons to Israel.
+Sanders argued that the U.S. should prioritize domestic needs, such as healthcare for all Americans, rather than provide military assistance to Israel.
+In April 2026, he proposed a resolution to block certain military aid to Israel, which failed.

+Following Trump's speech at the United Nations on September 22, 2026, Sanders responded to his remarks.
+He said that Trump’s threat to “annihilate” Iran was a “war crime”.
+Sanders wrote in his post, “Let’s be clear: Trump’s war in Iran is illegal and unconstitutional.
+Congress must end it NOW.”